There are four sets of requirements:

-Workshops (without academic course credits) will be offered on practical skills involved in the entrepreneurship process, organized as supplements to credit-bearing courses – including and modeled on e-workshops offered currently at the E-Hub.
+Workshops (without academic course credits) are offered on practical skills involved in the entrepreneurship process, organized as supplements to credit-bearing courses and offered currently at the E-Hub.
 These are short-term one-off or sessional workshops, normally of 3-12 hours in duration, and students will be required to complete at least one of their choice.

 Requirement 3: Practicum

 A high level of substantial creative and practical experience in entrepreneurship is required outside of classroom learning.
 The aim of the practicum is to foster the entrepreneurial mindset in certificate students, in all sorts of settings -- from startups, corporate-to-service organizations and not-for-profits, through “learning by doing.”
 The suggested model for the practicum encourages students to go through a process of customer research/empathy, hypothesis setting and testing, prototyping and deployment.
 It is encouraged, but not required, that this process lead to the actual creation of an entrepreneurial enterprise.
 Expectations of the practicum are as follows:

 There are several types of projects that can lead to satisfaction of the practicum requirement.
 In a nutshell, the practicum requirement can be viewed as a practical activity (eLab, Tiger Challenge, Internship, Startup, etc.) followed by an analysis exercise based on that activity.